vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 value, and does not revert to s when the euphonic conditions are removed, but shows anomalous forms (225–6).

 63\.
-The श् ç.
+The श् ś.
 This sibilant is by all the native authorities classed and described as palatal, nor is there anything in its history or euphonic treatment to cast doubt on its character as such.
 It is, then, made with the flat of the tongue against the forward part of the palatal